VictorioMaculan/Blackjack-DiscordBot/README.md

 # 🃏 Blackjack-DiscordBot
  Play blackjack in Discord with your friends with this simple discord bot!
-You can invite the official bot [Clicking Here](https://discord.com/api/oauth2/authorize?client_id=1116728355484610581&permissions=52288&scope=bot).
+You can invite the official bot [Clicking Here](https://discord.com/api/oauth2/authorize?client_id=1116728355484610581&permissions=52288&scope=bot) (Deactivated).

+This is my first time using ``Asyncio`` and ``Discord.py``, so if you want to report an error or want to give a suggestion, just make a issue!

+**To start the bot, just run the file named ``main.py``**

 ## 🐱‍💻 Bot Commands
 The bot uses the prefix ``bj`` for his commmands.
 You can also see a commands list using the command ``bj help`` in a discord text channel.